BEFORE YOU BUY

-Prompts you to consider how the insulation system interacts with a door that opens, closes, and flexes, rather than assuming wall-style solutions translate directly.
+Prompts you to check how the insulation system interacts with a door that opens, closes, and flexes.
+Wall-style solutions do not automatically translate to a moving door.

-Helps you check how the insulation is fixed to the door, whether additional weight has been considered, and how safe operation is maintained after installation.
+Covers how the insulation is fixed to the door, whether added weight has been considered, and how safe operation is maintained after installation under AS/NZS 4505.

-Encourages consideration of condensation, moisture exposure, and how materials are likely to perform over time in a garage environment.
+Encourages you to consider condensation, moisture exposure, and how materials are likely to perform over time in a garage environment.

-Provides prompts for homeowners who may need supporting documentation for building approvals, energy assessments, or future reference.
+Provides prompts for homeowners who may need supporting documentation for building approvals, NatHERS energy assessments, or NCC 2022 compliance.

 Garage door insulation cannot be compared in the same way as wall or ceiling insulation because a garage door is a moving system.
 It opens, closes, flexes slightly, and relies on springs and hardware to operate safely.
 Insulation products designed for fixed building elements may not perform the same way when applied to a garage door.
 Comparing garage door insulation requires considering door movement, added weight, fixing methods, and ongoing operation — not just material thickness or advertised R-values.

 Garage door insulation R-values are often quoted in different ways.
 Some products list material R-values, which describe the insulation material on its own rather than how it performs once installed on a garage door.
 Other products do not quote an R-value at all, making it difficult to understand or compare expected thermal performance.
-Without a clear, application-relevant R-value, homeowners may struggle to assess how an insulation product is likely to perform in real garage door conditions.
+ThermaDoor’s R-values are independently tested under AS/NZS 4859.1 and 4859.2:2018 for the complete installed door assembly — not just the insulation panel on its own.

-In many cases, an air gap plays an important role in garage door insulation performance.
-An air space allows the garage door to continue operating as it was designed to — opening, closing, and flexing naturally with temperature changes.
+An air gap allows the garage door to continue operating as it was designed to — opening, closing, and flexing naturally with temperature changes.
 When insulation is glued directly to the door skin, that natural movement can be restricted, which may place unnecessary stress on the door over time.
-Maintaining an appropriate air gap helps preserve door function while supporting long-term thermal and moisture performance.
+ThermaDoor panels are mechanically fixed, not glued, preserving the air cavity and door movement.

 The garage door insulation buyer’s checklist is designed for homeowners who want a clearer way to compare garage door insulation options.
 It can be used when researching products online, comparing quotes, planning a DIY installation, or discussing options with an installer or energy assessor.
 The checklist helps bring clarity to an area where information and terminology are often inconsistent.